kee-reel/LATEST/README.md

 sudo docker exec -it $(sudo docker ps | grep late_manage | cut -d' ' -f1) bash
 ```

-Then you need to prepare tests - user yours or use mine for this time:
+Then you need to prepare tests - you can use mine for this time:

 ```bash
 mkdir tests # Create tests folder